signalfx/integrations/appdynamics/README.md

 ### DESCRIPTION

-This is the SignalFx AppDynamics integration which brings metrics captured through AppDynamics into SignaFx.
+This is the SignalFx AppDynamics integration, which brings metrics captured through AppDynamics into SignalFx.

 ### REQUIREMENTS AND DEPENDENCIES